PeterBooker/wp-foundation-utils/README.md

 A collection of functions and classes to make using Foundation for Sites with WordPress a little easier.

+This is designed so that you can use the entire repo as a standard Plugin, each file inside a folder as an MU (Must Use) Plugin or simply copy the code.
+Whatever is right for you.

 ## Menus

 All menu's require you to pass args containing one of `menu` or `theme-location` so that it knows which menu to display.